The March (album): Critical reception

 The album was met with favorable reviews.
 Exclaim!
 Wrote "The March is proof that this genre still has life left to give, reinforcing their rep as one of the greatest metalcore acts of the genre's lifetime."

 Blabbermouth.net wrote "it's obvious that progress has been made in both the songwriting and performance departments."
-Adding "Where many others have branched out to the cusp of reinvention with each passing album, "The March" has simply unleashed Unearth squared."
+Adding "Where many others have branched out to the cusp of reinvention with each passing album, 'The March' has simply unleashed Unearth squared."

 Greg Prato, writing for AllMusic, stated "Unearth have pretty much perfected their hardcore-meets-Iron Maiden style/approach by this point.
 The March proves that all the early accolades were well worth it: Unearth have grown into one of metal's leading outfits."
+The Music wrote "From the opening sweeps of the first track it's clear that the drive in the Unearth Camp has definitely intensified.
+In an attempt to prevent themselves from being pigeonholed in the ever expanding metalcore genre the songs have become a lot faster and diversified.
+Within a few songs of the album it becomes apparent that the boys have put a lot of thought into the structure of the songs rather than writing a tech riff and putting it here or there for the sake of doing so."

+Metal.de gave praise to the song writing writing "'My Will Be Done,' 'Grave Of Opportunity,' and 'The Chosen' are three of the best songs the band has ever written.
+And that is saying something, given what the competition is currently producing."